miyagawa/plack-handbook/en/08_adapting_web_frameworks_to_psgi.md

 ### Adapter based framework

 If the framework in question already uses adapter based approaches to abstract server environments it should be much easier to adapt to PSGI by reusing most of the CGI adapter code.
 Here's the code to adapt [Squatting](http://search.cpan.org/perldoc?Squatting) to PSGI.
-Squatting uses the Squatting::On::* namespace to adapt to environments like mod_perl, FastCGI or even other frameworks like Catalyst or HTTP::Engine.
+Squatting uses the Squatting::On::* namespace to adapt to environments like mod_perl, FastCGI, or even other frameworks like Catalyst or HTTP::Engine.
 It was extremely easy to write [Squatting::On::PSGI](http://search.cpan.org/perldoc?Squatting::On::PSGI):

     package Squatting::On::PSGI;
     use strict;